-Despite often highlighting these factors the popularity of many low value, unreliable, costly, and ultimately ineffective interventions continues to grow in healthcare.
-The question remains why?
-The answer, I believe, lies in a combination of vigorous marketing and claims by so-called experts and gurus, poor levels of scientific knowledge and understanding, and finally the “will to believe” being really strong.
+The question remains why do people think this?
+The answer, I believe, lies in a combination of vigorous marketing campaigns, strong claims by the so-called experts and gurus, but also due to poor levels of scientific knowledge and understanding, and finally the ‘will to believe’ is just really strong.

-So why do healthcare professionals and patients often incorrectly conclude that ineffective treatments work?
-Well, there are many reasons, and I am going to discuss some of the most common ones in an effort to yet again try and highlight how many treatments are fooling you into thinking they are working when they are not…
+There are many reasons why many people incorrectly conclude that ineffective treatments work, and so I am going to discuss some of the most common ones in an effort to, yet again, highlight how you are being made a fool of…

 Correlation does not imply causation

 We have a tendency to assume that when things occur together, they must be connected.
 For example, there is a correlation between the drinking coffee and cancer.
-Does this mean that coffee causes cancer, or could it be that a lot of people who drink coffee also smoke?
+Most would conclude that drinking coffee, therefore, gives you a higher risk of developing cancer.
+But it doesn’t.
+There are many reasons why this coffee/cancer correlation exists, the primary one being that a lot of people who drink coffee also smoke?

-When giving a treatment for anything many factors occur simultaneously making it extremely difficult to determine what is cause and effect.
-Without comparing a similar group of patients treated identically except for the believed effective treatment being withheld and an inert sham treatment is given instead, we can never know whether they would have recovered just as well without it.
+When giving a treatment for anything many factors are occurring simultaneously making it extremely difficult to determine what is a cause and/or an effect.
+Without comparing a similar group of people treated identically except for the believed effective treatment being withheld and an inert sham treatment is given instead, we can never know whether they would have recovered just as well without it.

 Many health conditions are self-limiting.
-Providing the condition is not fatal, the body’s own self-regulating, self-healing processes will restore the body back to homeostasis and the sufferer back to health.
-Thus, before a treatment can be acknowledged as effective, its advocates must show that the number of patients listed as improved exceeds the number expected to recover without any treatment, or that they have recovered faster than if left untreated.
+Natural history is medicines, surgery’s and physiotherapy’s dirty little-unspoken secret.
+Providing the condition is not fatal, the body’s own self-regulating, self-healing processes often restore the body back to homeostasis and the sufferer back to health.
+Thus, before a treatment can be acknowledged as effective, its advocates must show that the number of patients listed as improved exceeds the number expected to recover without any treatment, or that they have recovered significantly faster than if left untreated

 However, many treatments and therapies often receive unearned acclaim for spontaneous remissions because many desperate patients turn to them when they feel that they have nothing left to lose.
 When there is an occasional positive response the treatment advocates assert that they have snatched many hopeless individuals from a life of misery and even death’s door.
 However, rarely do these “miracle workers” reveal what percentage of their clientele these successful cases represent.